chronark/swapchain/docs/docs/software-architecture.md

 ## 1. Introduction

-Swapchain is a platform that enables users to perform atomic cross-chain swaps of Bitcoins and Bitshares and vice versa.
-It caters to the need of users who want to carry out OTC (over-the-counter) transactions between the Bitcoin and the Bitshare blockchains.
+Swapchain is a platform that enables users to perform atomic cross-chain swaps between Bitcoins and Bitshares and vice versa.
+It caters to the need of users who want to carry out OTC (over-the-counter) transactions between the Bitcoin and the Bitshares blockchains.
 The platform helps users to submit desired swap orders and perform a Hashed Time Lock Contract to safely carry out the swap.
 Furthermore, it provides the functionality of a simple user interface to track the transactions made by the user.
 The use of an atomic cross-chain swap helps avoiding counterparty risks and high fees charged by other intermediaries.
 [5]

 ### 1.1 Purpose